-- One of the contributing researchers must register at WWTF's online submission system and provide the necessary data and files. - The structure and content of the application are described in more detail in the Submission Guide- line. - Important: Signatures of the core team members ("affirmations") and the authorized signatory at each institution ("authorization") are required in the application process (both for the short and the full proposals).
-Please contact your institution's research service and inform yourself about your institute's internal processes and timelines. - All application information will be processed through the online system.
-No hard copies of documents are required. - We recommend registering and creating a proposal even in the case that you are not sure if you want to submit a proposal in order to learn what the requirements are.
-All proposals not submitted will be deleted shortly after the call deadline. - The application must be written in English. - Please inform yourself about internal deadlines at the host institutions.
+- One of the contributing researchers must register at WWTF's online submission system and provide the necessary data and files. - The structure and content of the application are described in more detail in the Submission Guideline. - Important: Signatures of the core team members ("affirmations") and the authorized signatory at each institution ("authorization") are required in the application process (both for the short and the full proposals).
+Please contact your institution's research service in advance and inform yourself about your institute's internal processes and timelines. - All application information will be processed through the online system.
+No hard copies of documents are required. - We recommend registering and creating a proposal even if you are not completely certain that you will submit a proposal.
+Creating a proposal will allow you to see the specific requirements.
+Proposals that have been created but not submitted will be deleted shortly after the submission deadline. - The application must be written in English.